iPavelGeorgiev/huddle-landing-page-with-curved-sections/README.md

 ### Useful resources

-1. [Perfect Pixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) - Awesome Chrome extension that helps you to match the pixels of the provided design.
+1. [Choose license](https://choosealicense.com/) - A very useful website that helps you choose the right license for your projects.
+2. [No license](https://choosealicense.com/) - A short article that explains what we can expect from a publicly published project that does not have a license.

 ## Author

 - Frontend Mentor - [@iPavelGeorgiev](https://www.frontendmentor.io/profile/iPavelGeorgiev)
 - LinkedIn - [@iPavelGeorgiev](https://www.linkedin.com/in/ipavelgeorgiev/)

-## Acknowledgments

-A big thank you to anyone providing feedback on my [solution](https://www.frontendmentor.io/solutions/huddle-landing-page-with-curved-sections-Es6A-XnWH).
-It definitely helps to find new ways to code and find easier solutions!